dustyburwell/dustyburwell.github.com/_drafts/built_in_inclusion.md

 ---

-While it's not impossible to affect cultural change toward inclusion in a large, established organization, it is far harder than it is to do so in a smaller one.
-It's also far easier to maintain an existing inclusive than to change an already exclusive one.
+It's not impossible to affect cultural change toward inclusion in a large, established organization.
+But, like the security and privacy required by recent regulation, it is far harder to add it later than it is to do so earlier on.
 Make the spaces you exist in inclusive by default while it's easy before someone has to be offended.